 Copper.
 Copper was detected in all 47 discrete samples analyzed for inorganic chemicals at the FPA.
-1 2 concentrations exceeding the ESV (Table 7-22).
-Although the MDC for copper in surface soil close to the background concentration.
+Nineteen samples were above the background concentration, and only three samples had copper concentrations exceeding the ESV (Table 7-22).
+Although the MDC for copper in surface soil exceeds the background concentration and ESV, the mean concentration is less than the ESV and close to the background concentration.
 Therefore, copper was eliminated from further consideration and will not be a final COPEC.